 Futureland opens before the World Showcase so hitting those rides first makes logistical sense if you go in the main entrance.

 The reverse is true if you use the back entrance between the England and France pavilions.
+It is somewhat well-kept secret.

 We also have recommendations on the best rides for school-aged kids at Magic Kingdom.